 Most homes in the Back Bay real estate market have plenty of prestige.
 These traditional masterpieces represent the upscale neighborhood that Back Bay became in the late 19th century, and its reputation as the most elite part of Boston still exists today.
 As a result, the homes for sale in Back Bay are as expensive as they are elegant.

 The average price of a home in Back Bay is well over $1 million, and you'd be hard-pressed to find anything other than a cozy one-bedroom condo for less than $900,000.
 But if you can afford to live in Back Bay, you'll enjoy living in one of the east coast's most vibrant and exciting communities.
 The shopping in Back Bay is second to none, and the mix of Victorian brownstone homes and unique commercial retailers draws a constant stream of tourists.

 For more info about Back Bay homes for sale, don't hesitate to contact Berkshire Hathaway HomeServices Warren Residential today.
 Let our experienced agents help you in your home search.

 Boston's Back Bay: History & Amenities

 Register for a free membership to our site to enjoy exclusive perks that will make your search for a home in the Boston area much easier.
-You'll be able to bookmark your favorite listings and save your search settings for future visits to the site, as well as receive alerts when a home that matches your needs first hits the market.
+You'll be able to bookmark your favorite listings, save your search settings for future site visits, and receive alerts when a home that matches your needs first hits the market.